atreyasha/spp-explainability/docs/develop.md

         1.  clarify meaning and concept of \"occlusion\" as leave-one-out perturbation analysis

+        2.  cite and explain straight-through estimation (STE) with Heaviside variant

-        2.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific
+        3.  improve arbitrary vs. contrained oracle phrasing -\> perhaps black-box vs. white-box but more specific

-        3.  expound on trade-off between performance and explainability and process of mimic extraction
+        4.  expound on trade-off between performance and explainability and process of mimic extraction

-        4.  add more information on what competitive performance means (eg. within few F_1 points)
+        5.  add more information on what competitive performance means (eg. within few F_1 points)

-        5.  how to evaluate improved explainability -\> make hierarchy for local vs. global explainability -\> also explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles** (both conditions must be satisfied)
+        6.  how to evaluate improved explainability -\> make hierarchy for local vs. global explainability -\> also explainability is only relevant if the oracle and mimic models both **perform competitively and have similar confusion matrix profiles** (both conditions must be satisfied)

-        6.  further work: porting this technique to a transformer where possible
+        7.  further work: porting this technique to a transformer where possible

     3. Self-thoughts